The Best Lenses for Digital SLR Cameras

 Trying to find the best lenses for your digital SLR camera can feel a bit like hunting for the old needle in a haystack.

-Camera manufacturers offer a huge selection of their own lenses, and then you have several of third party companies that you can also choose from.
+Camera manufacturers offer a huge selection of their own lenses, and then you have several third party companies that you can also choose from.

 While you can count the number of available digital SLR cameras on your hands, you need a wall chart to keep track of all the lenses.